 All Quiet on the Western Front is the sort of film that you experience, rather than merely watch.
 It’s difficult not to get swept into the horrors that it depicts, and though it’s set firmly in the First World War, it’s a reminder of the futility and epic destruction of any kind of war.
 Berger shows the loss and the inhumane brutality, but also the camaraderie that forms between soldiers and is snatched away all too quickly.
 Remarque wrote one of the most important texts of anti-war literature and Berger has created a film that perfectly elevates it to modern cinema.

-Netflix will release All Quiet on the Western Front in select theaters in October then globally on the streamer on October 28.
+This review is from the 2022 Toronto International Film Festival.
+Netflix will release All Quiet on the Western Front in select theaters on October 14 then globally on the streamer on October 28.

 Photo: Reiner Bajo